devchopra999/Whatsapp-bot/commands_info/Commands.md

   !download| downloads a youtube video as mp3
   !sticker | generate sticker from image/gif/video
   !image | generate image from sticker
+  |!react | react with any emoji on a message
   !tr | translates text from any language to any language (default:english) !ud|gets dictionary meaning of words
   !spam |spam any image/video/gif/sticker/text